microsoft/vscode-docs/docs/remote/tunnels.md

 ![Remote Explorer view with Tunnels](./images/tunnels/tunneling-remote-explorer.png)

 Like the other Remote Development Extensions, the name of your remote machine will be listed in the lower left green remote indicator.
-Clicking on this indicator is another way to explore Remote Tunnels commands, along with options to close your remote connection or install desktop VS Code.
+Clicking on this indicator is another way to explore Remote Tunnels commands, along with options to close your remote connection or install VS Code Desktop.

 ![VS Code remote indicator connected to a remote tunnel](images/vscode-server/remote-indicator-server.png)